Uanuragdhyay/NewsBee/README.md

 This project is a starting point for a Flutter application.
-Since i am unable to do this without the knowledge of event handlers so i will firstly learn them
+Since i am unable to do this without the knowledge of event handlers so i will firstly learn them from the FoodRecipieApp project and then i will try to implement that knowledge on this newsApp project